 Disrupting stigma about addiction important in communicating about opioid crisis

-New report focuses on key messages, best practices to help find solutions to epidemic
+New report focuses on key messages, best practices to help find solutions to prescription pain medicine epidemic

 OAK RIDGE, Tenn.—Media coverage and communication about the opioid epidemic in Appalachian communities tend to focus on awareness of the public health aspects of the crisis, and often concentrates on the number of overdoses and fatalities.